Kris Kobach: Trump’s Darth Vader of Voter Suppression

 The means of theft would be voter suppression techniques championed by Kobach, particularly through the multi-state database he created called “Interstate Crosscheck,” which bounced qualified voters off the rolls in key swing states.

 Operation Crosscheck’s list contains the names of over seven million people with the same first and last names, who are registered to vote in more than one state.
-For example, if a common name like John Smith, James Jackson or Jose Hernandez appears on voter rolls in both Virginia and Michigan, the voter’s name would be purged from the rolls in both states, and only reinstated with great difficulty.
+For example, if a common name like James Johnson or Jose Hernandez appears on voter rolls in both Virginia and Michigan, the voter’s name would be purged from the rolls in both states, and only reinstated with great difficulty.

 Palast’s investigation found that 41,637 voters were purged from the rolls in Virginia on this basis.
 According to his statistical analysis, a total of 1.1 million voters, overwhelmingly voters of color and the poor, were purged from the rolls nationally.
 It was enough to move the tally of Electoral College votes from key swing states from Clinton towards Trump and possibly determine the election.